aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XPS to POTX" h2="Export XPS to POTX via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily create, manipulate, and convert various file formats within any Java J2SE, J2EE, or J2ME application.
+With Aspose.Total for Java, you can easily convert XPS to POTX.

+The process of converting XPS to POTX involves two steps.
+Firstly, you can use Aspose.PDF for Java to export XPS to PPTX.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, read, edit, and convert PDF documents within any Java application.
+It also provides the ability to export XPS to PPTX.

+Once you have exported XPS to PPTX, you can use Aspose.Slides for Java to convert PPTX to POTX.
+Aspose.Slides for Java is a powerful PowerPoint Processing API that enables developers to create, read, edit, and convert PowerPoint documents within any Java application.
+It provides the ability to convert PPTX to POTX.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XPS to POTX within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to POTX.
+By using Aspose.Total for Java, you can easily convert XPS to POTX within any Java J2SE, J2EE, or J2ME application.
+Firstly, you can use Aspose.PDF for Java to export XPS to PPTX.
+After that, you can use Aspose.Slides for Java to convert PPTX to POTX.
+With Aspose.Total for Java, you can quickly and easily convert XPS to POTX with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}